 Work with orders

 For beginners, the map is extremely important both for taking the order and during the ride.
-The application can show the route, but also allows switching to a third-party, full-fledged navigator at any time.
+The application can show the route but also allows switching to a third-party, full-fledged navigator at any time.

-For the experienced drivers who know the city well, the map only steals a useful place on the screen.
-For such drivers, the comprehensive order information is more important.
+For experienced drivers who know the city well, the map only steals a useful place on the screen.
+For such drivers, comprehensive order information is more important.
 To cater to different categories of users is always a difficult task, so we added switching between the two modes: with and without a map.

 Using the application while driving can be a source of a dangerous situation on the road, so we tried to achieve good readability with the minimum necessary interaction with the screen.

 In the process of development, we created a complete set of flexible services for launching the new system on the market.
-This will allow us to develop the business further and make the necessary alterations, optimizing, and scaling the system in the future.
+This will allow us to develop the business further and make the necessary alterations, optimizing, and scale the system in the future.